 Challenge: Receiving payments from US clients while living in Philippines.

-Challenge: Selling globally on Etsy, receiving payments in multiple currencies.
+Challenge: Selling across several supported marketplaces and receiving payments in multiple currencies.

 | Feature | Payoneer | Wise Business |